tHeBeStXu/AnimLibrary/README.md

 If you find any type of bugs, please e-mail me at: 328665042@qq.com.

 If you like, please STAR this repository.
 Thank you very much.

+# Future
+I will compile some packages for Maya2018 Python and hope it will make your life easier.